Prevpac Side Effects

 Generic Name: amoxicillin / clarithromycin / lansoprazole

-Note: This document contains side effect information about amoxicillin / clarithromycin / lansoprazole.
-Some of the dosage forms listed on this page may not apply to the brand name Prevpac.
+Note: This page contains side effects data for the generic drug amoxicillin / clarithromycin / lansoprazole.
+It is possible that some of the dosage forms included below may not apply to the brand name Prevpac.

 For the Consumer